mahadirz/snowplow-local/README.md

 I wish it could be more simpler but I expect here you should at least know how to execute command using terminal or console.

 1. Download and install [jdk].
-Make sure the version is 8.
+Ensure the version is 8.
 2. Download this zip file [zip]
 3. Decompress it `unzip snowplow-local.zip`
 4. Run the jar. `java -jar snowplow-local-0.1.jar --config application.conf`